objektwerks/python/README.md

 ```
 >Other UV errors may popup as well.
 Clearly, UV is still a work in progress.

->Sadly, you may go thru several variations of the install process.
->The Python tool space is the new wild wild west. :)
+>Sadly, you may go thru several variations of this install process.
+The Python tool space is **not** professional grade.

 Install Dependency
 ------------------